fritzthecap/ffmpeg-scripts/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/fritzthecap/ffmpeg-scripts?color=pink)
 ![GitHub last commit](https://img.shields.io/github/last-commit/fritzthecap/ffmpeg-scripts?color=pink)

 UNIX shell scripts for video-cutting with **ffmpeg** (which must be pre-installed, I currently use version 6.1.1).
 If you want to scale images via _imageToSize.sh_ or use one of its callers like _imageToVideo.sh_, _titleForImage.sh_ or _joinScrollTextVideos.sh_, you also need **ImageMagick** installed.
-There are no graphical user-interfaces, you work with command-lines in a terminal-window.

 For the WINDOWS platform you need to install [CygWin](https://www.cygwin.com/) or use some embedded UNIX-system.

+The scripts were written for the MP4 video format.
+There are no graphical user-interfaces, you work with command-lines in a terminal-window, using a cutting-plan (see description below).
 Every script displays its purpose and commandline-syntax when called without arguments.
-The scripts were written for the MP4 video format.

 Some of the scripts call other scripts, thus you should stand in the scripts directory when launching one.
-Most of the scripts expect a video-directory containing .MP4 (or .mp4) files that are to be processed.
+__Most of the scripts expect a video-directory that contains all .mp4 files that are to be processed.__
+Mind that all videos must have the same dimension (width x height), the script do not check this.
+Joined videos of different dimensions may lead to strange results, at least when the YouTube-processing will run on them!

-Be aware that scripts are no _binaries_, they are readable, hopefully understandable and adaptable!
+Scripts are no _binaries_, they are hopefully understandable and adaptable for you!

 ----